Family Therapy

 Do we need a referral?

 No. As this is a private arrangement, no-one else needs to know.
-However there may be times when it would be important to inform your doctor or school depending on the issue.
+However there may be times when it would be important to inform your doctor/school/social worker depending on the issue.
 This would be discussed together.

 How many sessions will we need?

 This is something that will be discussed as we go along.
-Fortnightly sessions are an option for family therapy.
+Fortnightly sessions are often recommended for family therapy.

 Sometimes I am unable to help

-In some cases I may need to refer you on to further services, for example I am not equipped to diagnose any medical or mental health conditions, or to offer any psychological assessments.
+In some cases I may need to refer you on to further services, for example I am not equipped to diagnose or offer any psychological assessments.
 In these instances I will signpost you accordingly.

 For further information about Family Therapy please see here: